Alzheimer’s and Time Management: Tips for Carers

 As the disease progresses to moderate and severe stages, these difficulties become more pronounced.

-Cognitive decline manifests as individuals struggle with complex tasks that require sequential steps, such as cooking a meal or managing finances.
+Cognitive decline manifests as individuals struggle with complex tasks that require sequential steps, such as a meal or managing finances.

 This progression undoubtedly puts immense strain on caregivers, who must adjust their own schedules and strategies to accommodate these changes.